 1.1.1.1.
 In the description, include: a) where the activity will occur; b) what the participant will do; c) what the researchers will do; d) why the participant will complete each activity; and e) the possible thoughts or feelings of the researchers or the parents, if applicable (i.e., “we’re happy that you came;” “calm when you wait for directions;” or “Mom is happy that you can help.”)

 1.1.2.
-Select pictures that are iconic to use within the social narrative to increase the understanding of the participant (i.e., the building, the room, the EEG cap, and the researchers).
+Select pictures that are iconic to use within the social narrative to increase the understanding of the participant (i.e., the building, the room, the EEG net, and the researchers).

 1.1.3.
 Place the social narrative into a presentation software (e.g., PowerPoint), including the iconic pictures.
 Use the presentation mode to show the narrative to the child as a story on a computer, or present it as a printed version.